Astros vs. Phillies Player Props Betting Odds

 Marsh Stats

-- Brandon Marsh has recorded 27 hits with six doubles, four triples, four home runs and 11 walks.
-He has driven in 14 runs with one stolen base.
+- Brandon Marsh has seven doubles, four triples, four home runs, 12 walks and 14 RBI (28 total hits).
+He's also swiped one base.

 Marsh Recent Games